Debt Basics

 2. Debt isn’t necessarily bad

 Debt is good if it helps you reach a goal.
 That goal could be to improve your quality of life, improve your ability to earn a good living, or help you get something that is likely to be worth even more money in the future.
-This is why people often borrow to buy a home or a car, or to get a college education.
+This is why there are many types of debt, and people often borrow to buy a home or a car, or to get a college education.

 3. Debt can be bad

 Debt can be bad.
-Here are some characteristics of bad debt:
+Here are some ways bad debt differs from good debt:

 4. Some debt is necessary